Daddy's Gurl: Production

 Principal photography was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
-The show resumed its programming on June 13, 2020.
+The series resumed its programming on June 13, 2020.
 In October 2021, John Lapus joined the series as a writer.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Daddy's Gurl earned a 13.6% rating.